A monthly note from our editors with some thoughts on theory, dilemma, and the next big thing.

 Me: “Oh shit, we should make @mask_mag branded Kleenex" Isabelle: “But Sad Girl is over!”
 Hanna: “—We’re not going to stop crying though."— Tyler Reinhard (@abolishme) April 11, 2015

 Mental illness is real, and we obviously shouldn’t shame each other for talking about all the ways we’re broken.
 Even though we know all these diagnoses to be bullshit, it’s the only way we understand the world, and those drugs do help a lot sometimes.
 (As do our various addictions.)
 But there’s something so bourgeois and indulgent about the way we talk about sadness and depression, using madness and mental illness as metaphors for our condition.
 God, I feel all we do is check in about how each other are feeling, always responding with “meh,” and “I want to kill myself.”
-And then there’s sad Twitter and sad Tumblr, which repeat this mantra ad nauseum.
 Yes, many of us are depressed and schizophrenic by this world, but by self-pathologizing in this way, aren’t we just taking an easy way out, making a meme out of our weaknesses?

 There’s a Hungarian psychologist whose controversial but pop science famous theories of addiction claim that we should trace our addictions, mental health issues to childhood trauma.
 He also says that the experience of a specific kind of trauma early on makes you incapable of having an emotional response to it later.
 The unexpected and inconvenient truth implied in this is that my occasional fits of being overwhelmed with sadness and dark thoughts only reveal what a pleasant childhood I had.
-And it makes glaringly clear to me how the people in my life that experienced severe trauma growing up now tend to be the most stoic, stable individuals, often being the rocks others rely on on for emotional support, rarely expecting the same in return.
+And why people who’ve experienced severe trauma growing up are sometimes the most stoic, stable individuals, often being the rocks others rely on on for emotional support, rarely expecting the same in return.

 We should talk about mental illness, but we shouldn’t indulge in affective depression and aesthetic sadness.
 Because when we do, we are admitting that we are helpless, that we value our own life more than resisting, that we have no agency.
 No, society hasn’t wronged us, we don’t deserve anything from society.
 Not because there’s anything wrong with us, but because we shouldn’t acknowledge “society” as the limit to our desires and our imagination.
 We know society is killing the possibility of a life we could want, so why is it strange that we feel dead?
 Oh God, I can’t think of a worse thing to quote in this context than Rick Grimes in The Walking Dead, but: “this is how we survive: We tell ourselves that we are the walking dead.”